Change process and worst-case scenarios

 I was recently hired to work with an organisation that was about to embark on a process of significant change.
 The starting point was a workshop with those affected by the change.
 The manager and I had agreed that he should start the workshop by outlining the background to the change.
 I would then let the participants process this information gradually, taking things step-by-step.
 When as people we face change and uncertainty, lack of control or autonomy, speculation can quickly take over.
 This can feel like an indescribable lump in the stomach and we can end up making rash assessments or decisions.
 Sifting through all the facts, thoughts and feelings can reduce uncertainty and result in a better overview of the situation.
 It increases the chances of us making wiser decisions and enables us to establish properly grounded intention for going forward.

 Facts.
 When my client had described the background to the change, I asked the participants to discuss what they had heard, in pairs.
-What did the manager really say?
-How should we interpret the situation?
+Your interpretations aside, what did the manager really say?
 After the talk in pairs, there was room for a group discussion where the participants could ask follow-up questions to reduce the risk of misinterpretations so that everyone in the group had the same picture of the situation.

 It was at this point that the question of job security surfaced.
 The manager’s understanding was that he had already clearly communicated the situation.
 However, as is often the case in processes like this, change raises concerns and speculation gains momentum.
 “Did he really say that…didn’t he really mean…did I hear that right”?
 The manager could now go on to clarify that no jobs were threatened due to the change process.